ripienaar/free-for-dev/README.md

   * [News API](https://newsapi.org) — Search news on the web with code, get JSON results.
 Developers get 3,000 queries free each month.
   * [OCR.Space](https://ocr.space/) — An OCR API which parses image and pdf files returning the text results in JSON format.
 25,000 requests per month free.
   * [OpenAPI3 Designer](https://openapidesigner.com/) — Visually create Open API 3 definitions for free.
+  * [Optic](https://useoptic.com/) — the easiest way to document and test your APIs.
+Optic uses development traffic to learn your APIs behavior, write your specification, and help you update the docs whenever your API changes.
   * [parsehub.com](https://parsehub.com/) — Extract data from dynamic sites, turn dynamic websites into APIs, 5 projects free.
   * [Pixela](https://pixe.la/) - Free daystream database service.
 All operations are performed by API.
 Visualization with heat maps and line graphs is also possible.
   * [Postbacks](https://postbacks.io/) - Request HTTP callbacks for a later time.
 8,000 free requests on signup.